-Understanding Compliant Captioning
+Understanding Compliant Captioning is Essential

 While the FCC standards are not required for Section 508 compliance, it may be helpful to understand these standards.
 FCC standards for internet video captioning are only required for content aired on television, not the internet, but they do provide ideal goals for educational institutions hoping to provide the best quality captioning.

-- Accuracy: captions must relay the speaker’s exact words.
+Accurate: Captions must relay the speaker’s exact words.
 Spelling, punctuation and grammar should be accurate 99 percent of the time.

-- Program Completeness: captions must continue throughout the video, from beginning to end.
+Complete: Captions must continue throughout the video, from beginning to end.

-- Placement: captions must be legible and placed to enable viewing of video content.
+Placed Appropriately: Captions must be legible and placed to enable viewing of video content.

 YuJa’s auto-captioning technology enables both Section 508 compliance, and complies with most aspects of the FCC standards for captioning.